JacobHoopes/Graphics_Showcase/README.md

 Hi!

 Disclaimer: I have only edited the two documents outside of the zip file.
 The zip contains a graphics library that my teacher designed.
+(Here's the course page: https://jimfix.github.io/csci385/index.html )
 A future iteration of this project may depend only on the internal javascript libraries, but we're not there quite yet!